Lab Manual

 All project documents and reports should live on Emory OneDrive, the BMI Google Workspace, or Overleaf.
 If you’re writing a paper or tech report, use Overleaf and keep it shared with the PI and your collaborators.
 Documents should stay online until you’re ready to submit them.
 Offline versions lead to confusion, incompatible copies, loss of updates, and inconsistencies.

 When naming documents, avoid generic names like “Document,” “Final version,” or “My Fellowship copy v3,” etc. These are not searchable or meaningful for anyone a week from now.
 Use filenames that include your full name and the project or submission type.
-For example, “reza-sameni-ecg-digitization-google-fellowship-2025” or “reza-sameni-phd-proposal-2024”.
-Do not date files/codes manually in the cloud; contemporary cloud platforms track all changes and commit/change times automatically.
-Only use dated filenames when downloading files for external submissions or archiving, or when a file/folder is for a specific call, e.g., /R21-Blood-Pressure-NIBIB-June-2023/, which refers to a specific NIH grant submission cycle.
+For example, “reza-sameni-ecg-digitization-google-fellowship-2025

 Coding Practices

 Systematic programming is part of being a researcher, not just a coder.
-To excell your programming skills and software engineering practices, refer to Clean Code by Robert C. Martin for principles on readable, maintainable code, and Clean Architecture by the same author for structuring software in a scalable and testable way.
-These references are not just for software engineers—they’re valuable for scientific computing, big data and biomedical informatics as well.
+To excel in your programming skills and software engineering practices, refer to Clean Code by Robert C. Martin for principles on readable, maintainable code, and Clean Architecture by the same author for structuring software in a scalable and testable way.
+These references are not just for software engineers—they’re valuable for scientific computing, big data, and biomedical informatics as well.

 Code of Conduct